Fundamental Group and Euler Characteristic of Permutation Products and Fat Diagonals: Abstract

 \section{Abstract}

-Permutation products and their various ``fat diagonal" subspaces are systematically studied from the topological and geometric point of view.
-We first write down an expression for the fundamental group of any permutation product of a connected space $X$, having the homotopy type of a simplicial complex, in terms of $\pi_1(X)$ and $H_1(X;\bbz )$.
+Permutation products and their various ``fat diagonal" subspaces are studied from the topological and geometric point of view.
+We describe in detail the stabilizer and orbit stratifications related to the permutation action, producing a sharp upper bound for its depth and then paying particular attention to the geometry of the diagonal stratum.
+We write down an expression for the fundamental group of any permutation product of a connected space $X$ having the homotopy type of a CW complex in terms of $\pi_1(X)$ and $H_1(X;\bbz )$.
 We then prove that the fundamental group of the configuration space of $n$-points on $X$, of which multiplicities do not exceed $n/2$, coincides with $H_1(X;\bbz )$.
-Useful additivity properties for the Euler characteristic are then spelled out and used to give explicit formulae for the Euler characteristics of various fat diagonals.
-Several examples and calculations are included.
+Further results consist in giving conditions for when fat diagonal subspaces of manifolds can be manifolds again.
+Various examples and homological calculations are included.